CyberActive/GraphEmbeding/README.md

 It is important to visualize data before doing any ML.
 This falls in the category if descriptive analytics.

 The size of each graph is in tens and hundreds of thousands of edges; it is too big to visualize.
 Moreover, each graph is really a time progression, the processes captured there didn't happen at the same time.
-Therefore it is only reasonable to visualize a small subsets of the data.
-We can see that there are roughly speaking three types of subgraphs:
+Therefore it is only reasonable to split each graph in a set of subgraphs for the purpose of visualization and for any further analytics, including clustering.
+We can see the activities in each of the 600 graphs can be split roughlty into several distinct types:
 - a process is performing single I/O operations with a large number of files
 - a process is performing multiple I/O operations with a small number of files, stin, and stdout
 - several processes and threads are performing I/O operations with several potentially overlapping files, stin, and stdout
+- a process performin single I/O operations witha large number of NA objects

+Not all subgraphs fall cleanly into one the above categories, but we feel that they can used as a basis for assessing how well clusterin works.

 ## Graph Embedding